Linux-Comedi/comedi/INSTALL.md

 > [!NOTE]
 > At the time of writing, **Arch Linux** kernels (up to at least kernel
 > version 6.15) are not configured with the *`CONFIG_IMA`* and
-> *`CONFIG_IMA_SECURE_AND_OR_TRUSTED_BOOT`* enabled, which means there
+> *`CONFIG_IMA_SECURE_AND_OR_TRUSTED_BOOT`* options enabled, which means
-> is no point signing external kernel modules with a MOK because the
+> there is no point signing external kernel modules with a MOK because
-> kernel will not trust the signature anyway.
-Fortunately, that also
+> the kernel will not trust the signature anyway.
+Fortunately, that
-> means the kernel will not enforce checks for valid module signatures.
+> also means the kernel will not enforce checks for valid module
-> Perhaps this will change in the future, but for now it does not matter
+> signatures.
+Perhaps this will change in the future, but for now it
-> if the signing key and certificate that **DKMS** uses to sign the
+> does not matter if the signing key and certificate that **DKMS** uses
-> modules it builds is enrolled for use with **Secure Boot** or not.
+> to sign the modules it builds is enrolled for use with **Secure Boot**
+> or not.

 ###### Using An Existing MOK On Arch Linux